 Principal / Director of Designsean@carterhales.com

 As Director of Design, Sean oversees every aspect of client projects, and leads a talented, creatively energized team.
-His uncompromising vision and effervescent energy shape the Lab’s ethos.
+His uncompromising vision and effervescent energy shape the design studio’s ethos.
 An exceptional listener and communicator, Sean believes in the power of collaboration and design thinking to solve business challenges and drive bottom-line results.
 Endowed with the ability to think linearly, laterally, vertically, and orthogonally, all at the same time, Sean relentlessly pushes boundaries to create work that is fresh, distinctive, beautiful, and relevant.
 His approach creates deeply trusting long-term relationships and attracts a growing network of clients who appreciate the value of great design.

 illustration by Drew Young —dyoung.ca